hamza121star/tech-companies-in-pakistan/README.md

 # Tech Companies in Pakistan
-A list of technology companies that hire software developers, product designers, data scientists and hardware engineers
+A list of technology companies that hire software developers, product designers, data scientists and hardware engineers.
+The repository is meant to act as a reference point for people with Computer Science or engineering background looking out for new jobs in the market.

+### Interview Style
+The current list is a generalized one and the goal is to understand the style of interview each company adopts in gauging potential new hires.

+### How to Contribute
+If you have gone through an interview with a technology company which is not mentioned here, please open a PR to request adding a particular company.

+---

 ## Game Dev
 - [Caramel Tech Studios](http://carameltechstudios.com/careers.php) | Lahore | Caramel Tech Studios is a premier game development studio which started in 2011.
 Their company goal is to make the next-gen top performing mobile games